 Tucson is an ancient place surrounded by the majesty of the Sonoran Desert and many diverse communities.
 Arizona is filled with vibrant Native American culture from The Apache to Hopi, Navajo, Yaqui, Tohono O’odham and many others.
 Tucson sits at the cross-roads between north and south with a rich history of Spanish Missions, outlaws, and cowboys.
 These natural and historical elements are blended together under the direction of Nadia Hagen, Paul Weir, through the non-profit organization, Many Mouths One Stomach and powered by an army of local volunteers who are all dedicated to making sure that each year is better than the previous.

-All Souls workshops span the whole month of October and culminate on November 7, 8.
-Saturday at Armory Park is The Procession of Little Angels, where kids can paint their own angel wings and sugar skulls while watching performances from Stories That Soar and Tucson Circus Arts followed by a sunset Lantern Procession around the park.
-Later in the evening is Night of the Living Festival.
+All Souls workshops span the whole month of October and culminate on November 4, and 5.
+Saturday at Armory Park is The Procession of Little Angels, where kids paint their own angel wings and sugar skulls while watching performances from Stories That Soar and Tucson Circus Arts followed by a sunset Lantern Procession around the park.
 Sunday is the All Souls Procession and Finale with floats, bands and big crews assembling at 4 p.m. for the procession.
 This year also brings the premiere of Many Bones One Heart, a documentary film about the procession by Leslie Ann Epperson.

 Local artist and photographer Stu Jenks has compiled some of the best photos of previous All Souls Processions into an Ibook called, It’s a Mystery, and all proceeds from the purchase of this visual odyssey go directly to supporting this free community event.
 Two other Ibooks were also created recently to help families bring depth and meaning to this season.
 The first book, Procession of Little Angels, is a scrap-book with photos and illustrations for children, the second is The All Souls Loteria, both by Nadia Hagen.
 Visit their donation page here and look for their Facebook page to see photos posted shortly after the event.